 The Weston Residence nestles in a valley adjacent to the Saugatuck River.
-It’s a small house, but takes advantage of its beautiful site in a way that purposefully blurs the distinction between the built and natural environment.
+This small house blurs the distinction between the built and its breathtaking surroundings.

 Views, portals, and material continuity join the interior and exterior spaces.
-A glass-backed fireplace provides an elegant surprise.
-Like other glass houses, the landscape becomes the “decoration” for the rooms, playing with transparency during the day and reflectivity at night.
+A glass-backed fireplace provides an elegant surprise when stepping into the living area.
+The landscape becomes the decoration for the rooms, playing between transparency during the day and reflectivity at night.

 Architect: Specht Harpman